hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 to the [import](#importing) path, with the exception that the `terraform import` command does not need to be run.
 See that section for details on what is required before you run `terraform plan` on a state that requires migration.

+A successful import usually only results in a diff where configured disks transition their [`keep_on_remove`](#keep_on_remove) settings from `true` to `false`.
+This operation does not perform any virtual machine operations and is safe to run while the virtual machine is running.

 ## Example Usage